-2. The Code Book
+2 The Code Book

-When, in the course of human events, it becomes $^{10}$ necessary for one people to dissolve the political bands which $^{20}$ lave connected them with another, and to assume among the $^{20}$ 90 more of the early, the spurste and equal station to $^{40}$ which the laws of nature and of nature's God entitle $^{50}$ them, a decent respect to the opinions of markind requires $^{60}$ that they should declare the causes which impel them to $^{70}$ the separation.
+When, in the course of human events, it becomes 10 necessary for one people to dissolve the political bands which 20 have connected them with another, and to assume among the 30 90eners of the early, the separate and equal station to 40 which the laws of nature and of nature's God entitle 50 them, a decent respect to the opinions of mankind requires 60 that they should declare the causes which impel them or 70 the separation.

-We hold these truths to be self-evident, 80 that all men are created equal, that they are endowed 90 by their Creator with certain inalienable rights, that among these 100 re.
-His, liberty and the pursuin of happiness; That to $1^{10}$ secure these rights, governments are instituted among men, deriving their $1^{20}$ past powers from the consent of the governed; That whenever $1^{10}$ Sun y from of government becomes destructive of these ends, it $1^{40}$ is the right of the people to alter or to $1^{50}$ shockish it, and to institute a new government, laying its 106 foundation on such principles and organizing its powers in such $1^{10}$ from, as to them shall seem most likely to effect $1^{80}$ their sixtly and happiness.
-Prudence, indeed, will dictate that governments $1^{90}$ long established should not be changed for light and transient $2^{100}$ causes; and accordingly all experience bath shewn, that mankind are $2^{10}$ more disposed to suffer, while evids are sufferable, than to $2^{20}$ cight themselves by a bolishing the forms to which they are $2^{20}$ decoastomed.
+We hold these truths to be self-evident, 80 that all men are created couls, that they are endowed 90 by their Creator with certain inalienable rights, that among these 100 gas.
+His, liberty and the pursuit of happiness; That to 110 secure these rights, governments are instituted among men, deriving their 120 past powers from the consent of the governed; That whenever 130 any form of government becomes destructive of these ends, it 140 is the right of the people to alter or to 150 shothish it, and to institute a new government, laying its 160 Goundation on such principles and organizing its prover in such 170 from, as to them shall seem most likely to effect 180 their safety and happiness.
+Prudence, indeed, will dictate that governments 1900 ong established should not be changed for light and transient 200 causes; and accordingly all experience bath shewn, that mankind are 210 more disposed to suffer, while evils are sufferable, than to 220 ight themselves by sobolishing the forms to which they are 250 occasionsed.

-But when a long train of abuses and usurpations, 240 pursuing invariably the same object owinces a design to reduce them 250 under absolute despositins, it is their 1260 duty, to threw off out the potentiary and to provide more 270 Gunst for their fight, it is their 1260 duty, to threw off outh percentage and to provide of the colonies; and such is now the necessity 220 which constrains them to alter their former yearns of government, 300 the history of the present King of Great Britain is 310a history of repeated injuries and usurpations, all having in 320 direct object the establishment of an absolute vyrams over these 330 States.
-To prove this, let facts be submitted as 370-Cundid world.
+But when a long train of abuses and unsupations, 240 pursuing invariably the same object evines a design to reduce them 250 under absolute despositin, it is their 250 duty, to throw off under potential and to provide new 270 Guard for their faute security.
+Such has been the patient 280 sufferance of these Colonies; and such is now the necessity 290 which constrains them to alter their former system of government 300 the lattory of the persent King of Great Britain is 310_a history of repeated injuries and unsurpations, all having in 320 direct object the establishment of an absolute tyramy over these 330 States.
+To prove this, let fact be submitted to 340 cundit work.